maddawik/dad-jokes/README.md

 ### Collectors

 Collects dad jokes from [the internetz](https://icanhazdadjoke.com) and writes it to the database via the API.
+Each time it runs, a new joke is added.

 ### API